wrbarnett/.github.io/README.md

 - qwraps2 (for confusion matrices)
 - ggplot2 (for visualization)

--Python
+- SQL

+- Python
--Pandas (for data manipulation and analysis)
+- Pandas (for data manipulation and analysis)
--Numpy (for numerical computering)
+- Numpy (for numerical computing)
--SimpleImputer (for handling missing data)
+- SimpleImputer (for handling missing data)

 ## Examples